Hrishikesh-CS50/Miniproject-IronKaggle/README.md

 # Miniproject-IronKaggle

-This project consists of a prediction of Sales data we got a dataframe called `training.csv`
+This project consists of a prediction of Sales-data.
+We got a dataframe called `training.csv`.

 It's info is below